AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 #### First Redesign: Direct Mixing in Fluoride Constant Head Tank
 The system was run in reverse, with red dye run through the PACl system to determine the extent of mixing.
 PACl solution was added to the fluoride system to determine the extent of coagulation and whether the solution would successfully flocculate.
 The system was run with a upflow velocity of 0.76 mL/s.

 The red dye appeared to coagulate at the surface of the constant head tank.
-The water entering the flocculator was less red than the water in the constant head tank, implying that precipitation occurred in the constant head tank, disallowing flocculation to occur.
+The water entering the flocculator was less red than the water in the constant head tank, implying that precipitation occurred in the constant head tank, lessening the extent of flocculation in the flocculator itself.

 #### Second Redesign: Addition of T-Junction
 The system was run in the correct orientation, with the red dye run through the fluoride tanks and PACl run through the PACl stock tanks.
 The PACl stock concentration was 1000 mg/L, and the red dye stock solution was diluted by a factor of 1/4000 (1 mL red dye for 4 L of water).
 The system was run at an upflow velocity of 0.48 mL/s.